dsobczynski88/aiswre/README.md

 At present, this work is structured in a deterministic way that limits its ability to improvise, and the use of more complex LCEL expressions and AI agents is a future area of exploration.
 In addition, a more in-depth exploration of prompt engineering offers potential for the application to yield more useful results.
 This same thought process applies to the evaluation functions to refine the extent to which outputs can be measured.
 An additional area is to perform a feedback study from industry experts on the results from the tool and compare this with an AI-enabled feedback study.

 The program itself will greatly benefit from usage of more advanced approaches in AI such as langgraph flows and agent frameworks.
 Furthermore, the work at best is designed for a handful of INCOSE rules and therefore are still in progress.
 To improve the robustness and utility of this work, there are opportunities to leverage more efficient design patterns, and this too is a subject of ongoing project activities.

-### Thoughts and Acknowledgements

-I'd like to thank my colleagues who have encouraged me to pursue learning new skills and following through on ideas.
-In addition, I was able to develop this project with the help of countless articles from Medium and stackoverflow.
-Additionally, the Udemy course *The Complete Prompt Engineering for AI Bootcamp (2025)* has been extremely helpful.
-I am very thankful for the individuals who create and make available such resources.

-A few comments about me: I am a software quality engineer who is passionate about designing creative ways to solve problems and continuously improve on standard ways of working.
-I find NLP and generative AI to be a remarkably exciting and interesting field, and I truly enjoy working "hands on" with this technology :sunglasses:.
-Future work also involves refining the methods to be more efficient and enhance readability through choice of data structure.
-Please send me comments on aspects that you found interesting and feedback on how it could be improved.

-### References

-1. A. Fantechi, S. Gnesi, L. Passaro and L. Semini, "Inconsistency Detection in Natural Language Requirements using ChatGPT: a Preliminary Evaluation," 2023 IEEE 31st International Requirements Engineering Conference (RE), Hannover, Germany, 2023, pp. 335-340, doi: 10.1109/RE57278.2023.00045.

-2. Frattini, Julian, et al. "NLP4RE Tools: Classification, Overview and Management."
-Handbook on Natural Language Processing for Requirements Engineering.
-Cham: Springer Nature Switzerland, 2025.
-357-380.